mouldybread/DisplayLauncher/README.md

 }
 ```

 **Note:** The installation dialog appears on the device screen.
-Uploaded APK files are automatically cleaned up after 5 seconds.
+Uploaded APK files are automatically cleaned up after 10 minutes.

 ### Examples